 Some forests give access to sheltered ocean bays and beaches, or have car parks from where you can carry your sea kayak to easy launch sites like the one at Loch Eynort on Skye.

-It's best to paddle in small groups, taking care to avoid nesting seabirds and seals with young pups.
+It's best to paddle in small groups, taking care to avoid nesting seabirds and all sea life.
 The Scottish Marine Wildlife Watching Code and the Scottish Canoe Association's Sea Kayaking Guide both have good tips on taking care of wildlife while you paddle.

 Wherever you go on the water, you are responsible for your own safety.
 Check weather and water conditions, always wear a personal flotation device, know what to do in an emergency and avoid going out on your own.